ambit741235WHJR/Timetable-App/README.md

 4. New Splash Screen, more information below.
 5. Adding Comments to App.js, Modifying app.json for App Icon and Package Name.
 6. Bug Fixes.
+6. Bug Fixes and App Updated to Version 1.0.3.

 **If any changes required, you can feel free to create a new issue in Issues/New Issue in Github**